 In SMPL Q+A, we interview our practitioners on all things relevant to branding, design and simplicity.
-Here, we speak with Brian Rafferty, Global Director, Business Analytics & Insights; Derrick Mead, Director, Brand Communication; and Senior Account Manager Simone Schuster about our work with athenahealth.
+Here, we speak with Brian Rafferty, Global Director, Business Analytics & Insights; Derrick Mead, Former Director, Brand Communication; and Senior Account Manager Simone Schuster about our work with athenahealth.
 The brand partners with healthcare organizations of all sizes and provides them with the technology, insights and expertise to help them drive better clinical and financial results.
 Learn more by visiting athenahealth.com.

 Why did athenahealth engage Siegel+Gale?